-Promoting household level segregation- it is recommended to practice source segregation at household level irrespective of the category of urban areas.
-The approach involves only segregating waste at the household level in mainly three categories - Organic Waste (Green Bin); Inorganic Recyclable Waste (Yellow Bin) and Hazardous Waste (Red Bin).
-While not a part under this project, it should be promoted by municipality to improve the overall waste management value chain in the town.
+Considering the gaps of the existing waste collection system, the design of the collection system is proposed to cater to the requirements of narrow streets as well.
+It is recommended to practice source segregation at the household level irrespective of the category of urban areas.
+To promote waste segregation, the households will be encouraged to use separate bins for collecting organic and inorganic waste.
+The approach (Figure 3.3) involves only segregating waste at the household level into mainly three categories - Organic Waste (Green Bin), Inorganic Recyclable Waste (Yellow Bin), and Hazardous Waste (Red Bin).